Skip to contents

 normalize_weights

 Logical.
-If TRUE, normalize the supplied weights to sum to 1 before storing them.
+If TRUE, normalize the weights in each run to sum to one before solving.

 objective_scaling